 These banana muffins actually happen to be vegan, but you’d never guess that there’s no butter, milk, or eggs hiding inside them.
 I swap flaxseed for eggs, use almond milk instead of dairy, and add these key ingredients to make the muffins moist and flavorful, but good for you, too:

 - Whole wheat pastry flour – Ground from soft wheat berries, whole wheat pastry flour has more nutrients than all-purpose flour, but it still yields light, fluffy baked goods.
 If you don’t have whole wheat pastry flour, you can use a 50/50 mix of white and regular whole wheat flour.

 - Apple cider vinegar – It adds a hint of tangy flavor, and it helps the muffins rise.

 - Maple syrup – Instead of using white or brown sugar, I sweeten these muffins naturally with maple syrup.
 Along with the bananas, it gives them a lovely light sweetness.

 - Olive oil – My go-to oil!
 It works wonderfully in this banana muffin recipe, but if you prefer to bake with a different oil, feel free.
-Melted coconut oil or a neutral-flavored oil like sunflower or canola oil would be delicious too.
+Melted coconut oil or a neutral-flavored oil like vegetable oil or canola oil would be delicious too.
 You could even use melted butter.

 - Vanilla extract, cinnamon, and nutmeg – They round out the warm, spiced flavor of these healthy banana muffins.